Scott Poland

 Scott Poland is a licensed psychologist known for his work on suicide risk prevention and school safety.
-At NOVA Southeaster University in Florida, he is a Professor in the College of Psychology, as well as the Co-Director of the Suicide and Violence Prevention Office.
+At Nova Southeastern University in Florida, he is a Professor in the College of Psychology, as well as the Co-Director of the Suicide and Violence Prevention Office.

 Education

 Poland begin his education at Arizona State University where he received a Bachelor's degree in Psychology.
 Following graduation, he pursued a Master's in Counseling from Ball State University.
 He later continued his education at Ball State University, and earned a Doctorate in School Psychology.
 James Treloar was his advisor there.
 His thesis entitled The effects of cognitive behavior modification on the math achievement of reflective and impulsive second grade students explored the effectiveness of different tutoring procedures and the effect that students' cognitive styles would have on the success.

 Career

 Following the death of his father, Poland was motivated to pursue work in counseling and psychology.
 His first full-time job in his career was short lived as a counselor at a private boys school.
 He also spent time working in two hospitals.
 After earning his Doctorate degree he worked as a school psychologist in Texas.
 He then began acting as Director of the Department of Psychological Services within his district of Texas.
 At this time he served as the President of the National Association of School Psychologists from 2000-2001.

-Poland started at NOVA Southeastern University in 2005 under the title of School Psychology Program Administrator/Core Faculty.
-As of 2024, Poland is still employed at NOVA Southeastern University in Florida as full-time faculty in the Department of Clinical and School Psychology.
+Poland started at Nova Southeastern University in 2005 under the title of School Psychology Program Administrator/Core Faculty.
+As of 2024, Poland is still employed at Nova Southeastern University in Florida as full-time faculty in the Department of Clinical and School Psychology.
 In 2006 he also took on the title of Co-Director for the Suicide and Violence Prevention Office.

 In addition to being a professor, he also works as a speaker through Safe & Sound Schools.
 There he conducts presentations for school staff and parents regarding youth suicide, school violence, and school safety.
 Some of the programs he offers are Student Responsibility and Decision-Making Presentation for Adolescents; Bullying and Suicide: Keys to Prevention and Resiliency; School Crisis and Liability; and Parenting in a Challenging World.